 10785 Berlin, Germany

-Once the request letter has been achieved, it will go through our internal due diligence checks.
-This includes among others foreseeable human rights, environment or conflict risks connected to the request support.
-The engagement of other international partners being involved in the partner country will be analyzed to identify synergy potential.
+Once the request letter has been received, it will go through our internal due diligence checks.
+This includes, among others, foreseeable human rights, environment or conflict risks connected to the request for support.
+The engagement of other international partners involved in the partner country will also be analyzed to identify potential synergies.

-If the check has been completed successfully, an official approval letter will be sent to you as the requesting government.
+If the check was completed successfully, an official approval letter will be sent to you as the requesting government.
 The exchange of those letters serves as official agreement between the requesting government as support recipient and the CONNEX Support Unit as support provider.

-The CONNEX Support Unit will then make suggestions how to continue (including recommendations for experts) and jointly, the next steps will be discussed.
+The CONNEX Support Unit will then make suggestions on how to continue (including recommendation of experts) and jointly, the next steps will be decided.

 It is our goal to get support lined up as soon as possible.
-Depending on your request, we might also organise a small scoping mission to clarify what kind of expertise is needed to help you.
+Depending on your request, we may also organize a small scoping mission to clarify what kind of expertise is needed to fulfil your request.

-Your needs and demands as requesting government serve as superior guidance throughout the process.
+Your needs and demands as requesting government serve as primary guidance throughout the process.

-If you would like to know more about the recommended experts, information on the recommended experts can be provided by the CONNEX Support Unit.
-The CONNEX Support activities are closely monitored through the CONNEX Support Unit and an evaluation of the support is conducted whenever a CONNEX Support activity ends.
+If you would like to know more about the recommended experts, we can provide you with more information about them.
+CONNEX Support activities are closely monitored through the CONNEX Support Unit and an evaluation of the support is conducted whenever a CONNEX Support activity ends.